Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 The first moral untruth Adam and Eve believed was that their lives would be better if they determined right and wrong for themselves, apart from God’s standard.

-Their misplaced confidence in this lie prompted them to eat the forbidden fruit.
+Their misplaced confidence in this lie led them to eat the forbidden fruit.

-The second moral untruth Adam and Eve believed—at least Adam did—was that the two of them were unequal by God’s design.
+The second moral untruth Adam and Eve believed—at least Adam did—was that they were unequal by God’s design.

 Adam articulated this fallacy when God confronted him about his disobedience.
 He began his defense by saying, “The woman you put here with me…”